 DON'T - rush the tubeless set-up process, cut corners or try to perform it the night before a big ride or race.
 By rushing the process you are only setting yourself up for failures out on the road/trail, or even worse, a crash.

 DO - know the limitations of your mechanical abilities.

 DON'T - tackle the process hoping for the best if you are short in mechanical aptitude, the proper tools or the patience needed to successfully perform the process.

 DO - consult a professional (like a mechanic at your local bike shop) if you get in over your head during the installation process.
-Know when to admit it when your beat or need help because no amount of 'hoping things should be okay' will help solve impending issues.
+Know when to admit you've been beat or need help because no amount of 'hoping things should be okay' will help solve impending issues.

-DON'T - use worn out parts like old tires that you borrowed from a riding partner or less than bona-fide products for the conversion like "home-brew" sealants, Gorilla/Electrical tape, valve stems fashioned out of conventional tubes, etc. These shortcuts only cause more headaches along with future failures and your warranty will be voided.
+DON'T - use worn out parts like old tires that you borrowed from a riding partner or less than established products for the conversion like "home-brew" sealants.
+Do not use Gorilla/Electrical/Packing tape, valve stems fashioned out of conventional tubes, etc or other re-purposed parts.
+These shortcuts only cause more headaches along with future failures and your warranty will be voided.

 DO - realize that air pressure tubeless set-ups require periodic monitoring to determine you are operating your bike with at the proper tire pressure.
 Realistically, air pressures should be checked and verified before every ride.
 Air loss is normal over time and should be expected - no tubeless system is hermetically sealed and maintenance free.